cjmcdonald42/mxMoodle/docs/ABOUT_US.md

 **And we need you.** \
 Start by visiting our [Contributing](/docs/CONTRIBUTING.md) page.

-Moodle is the world's most popular learning management system.
+Moodle is the world's most popular learning management system powering [hundreds of thousands of learning environments worldwide](https://stats.moodle.org).
 Moodle is [open source](https://en.wikipedia.org/wiki/Open_source) and aligned with the United Nations [Sustainable Development Goals](https://www.un.org/sustainabledevelopment/).
 To develop for Moodle is to invest in the future and to become a citizen of the world.
-Learn more at: \<[http://moodle.org](http://moodle.org)\>.
+Learn more at: \<[http://moodle.org](https://docs.moodle.org/311/en/About_Moodle)\>.

 Middlesex School is an independent, secondary school following the New England boarding school tradition.
 Learn more at \<[https://mxschool.edu](https://mxschool.edu)\>.